Factsheet on A(H7N9)

 (b) avian influenza viruses with an intravenous pathogenicity index in six-week old chickens greater than 1.2

 On 31 March 2013, Chinese authorities reported the identification of a novel reassortant influenza A(H7N9) virus.
 This event also marked the identification of the first fatal human infections caused by a low- pathogenic virus of avian origin.
 Influenza A(H7N9) has been detected in animal and environmental samples in China.
-Specifically, the virus has been detected in chickens, in particular in the yellow and silkie chicken breeds, ducks, pigeons, a goose and a tree sparrow, but not in pigs.
-Judging from surveillance results, chickens appear to be the poultry species most affected .
-Samples from the environment, particularly from live poultry markets but also some backyard farms, kitchen and slaughterhouses, have tested positive for influenza A(H7N9) .
-While wild birds are the reservoir for H7 and N9 genes of influenza viruses, live bird markets seem to serve as amplifiers [7,8].
+Specifically, the virus has been mostly detected in chickens, and other bird species, but not in pigs.
+Samples from the environment, particularly from live poultry markets but also some backyard settings, kitchen and slaughterhouses, have tested positive for influenza A(H7N9) .
+While wild birds are the reservoir for H7 and N9 genes of influenza viruses, live bird markets had served as amplifiers [7,8].
 Considering the spread of other avian influenza viruses over national and geographic borders in and outside Asia, it is noteworthy that neighbouring Asian countries have not reported cases of influenza A(H7N9).
-The major source of infection with influenza A(H7N9) for humans is likely to be poultry or birds handled in live bird markets or slaughtered at home.
+The major source of infection with influenza A(H7N9) for humans was mostly poultry or birds handled in live bird markets or slaughtered at home.

 A time-series analysis of the human A(H7N9) cases can be accessed from: http://gis.ecdc.europa.eu/influenza/H7N9/

 The vast majority of cases have been reported from China by the China National Health and Family Planning Commission, a few cases by the Taipei Centers for Disease Control (Taipei CDC) and by the Centre for Health Protection, China, Hong Kong SAR.
 Travel-related cases have been reported from Malaysia and Canada.
-The notification of human cases of influenza A(H7N9) in China follow a seasonal pattern peaking in the winter months and a few sporadic cases during the summer.
-The first wave in 2013 (week 07/2013 to week 40/2013) included 135 cases, the second wave 319 cases between week 41/2013 and week 40/2014.
-The third wave started in October 2014 (week 41/2015) and included 226 cases according to the EMPRES-I database.
-The second wave, in 2014, had significantly larger amplitude, both in terms of number of cases and geographical spead, suggesting that the virus became more widespread in its domestic bird reservoir, providing increased opportunity for individuals to be exposed.
-A fourth wave with human cases has been ongoing since October 2015.
+The notification of human cases of influenza A(H7N9) in China follow a seasonal pattern peaking in the winter months and a few sporadic cases during the summer with most of the cases between 2013 and 2017.

 Outbreaks with LPAI A(H7) viruses have generally been associated with limited transmission.
 Persons at risk are mainly people with occupational exposure and direct contact/handling diseased chickens or their carcasses, e.g. farmers, veterinarians and workers involved in the culling.

-The major source of infection with influenza A(H7N9) for humans is likely to be poultry or birds handled in live bird markets or slaughtered at home.
-Direct exposure to infected birds has been identified as a risk factor for transmission.
-For example, serological studies in China have found poultry workers seropositive for antibodies against A(H7N9) [14,15].
-Transmission from infected birds to humans is a rare event and contacts of A(H7N9) cases are monitored to identify case clustering and potential human-to-human transmission.
+The major source of influenza A(H7N9) infection in humans was poultry or birds handled in live bird markets or slaughtered at home.
+Direct exposure to infected birds has been identified as a risk factor for transmission (https://pubmed.ncbi.nlm.nih.gov/28703705/).
+Serological studies in China have found poultry workers seropositive for antibodies against A(H7N9) [14,15].
+Transmission from infected birds to humans is a rare event and contacts of A(H7N9) cases need to be monitored to identify case clustering and potential human-to-human transmission.
 A few small family clusters have been detected, showing high genomic sequence similarities and reported common exposure to risk sources (live bird market or dead poultry) prior to onset of symptoms [13,16,17].
-While probable human-to-human transmission of A(H7N9) in clusters of reported cases has been documented in a few instances, there is no indication of sustained human-to-human transmission .
+While probable human-to-human transmission of A(H7N9) in clusters of reported cases has been documented in a few instances, there was no indication of sustained human-to-human transmission .
 Studies have identified seroconversion in up to 10% of asymptomatic close contacts of symptomatic A(H7N9) cases .
-Genetic sequence analysis suggests that the virus has not changed in its transmissibility or infectivity for humans since its first identification.

-People in the EU presenting with severe respiratory or influenza-like infection and a history of travel to the affected areas in China with potential exposure to poultry or birds will require careful investigation, management and infection control.
-Adequate samples for influenza tests should be rapidly taken and processed from patients with relevant exposure history.
-To assist European laboratories in verifying and ensuring their diagnostic capabilities with regard to avian influenza A(H7N9) virus, ECDC, ERLI-Net and the WHO Regional Office for Europe have released a technical briefing note on diagnostic preparedness in Europe for detection of avian influenza A(H7N9) viruses.
+To assist European laboratories in verifying and ensuring their diagnostic capabilities regarding avian influenza A(H7N9) virus, ECDC, ERLI-Net and the WHO Regional Office for Europe have released a technical briefing note on diagnostic preparedness in Europe for detection of avian influenza A(H7N9) viruses.

 With routine diagnostic laboratory assays e.g. NAT testing or rapid tests, A(H7) viruses might be detected as positive for influenza A virus, and negative for influenza B, A(H1), A(H1)pdm09, A(H3) and A(H5) viruses.
 Hence, influenza A(H7) viruses are expected to be classified as un-subtypeable influenza A if no specific A(H7) diagnostic test is performed.
 It is standard procedure in diagnostic laboratories to send influenza A virus isolates or clinical samples that cannot be subtyped to the national reference laboratory (National Influenza Centres; NICs), and further to a WHO Collaborating Centre for characterisation.